niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 is hard to come by and extremely expensive to create (think about the number of man hours needed to create new context-question pairs).
 As such, we need to explore new techniques to build robustness in QA systems, allowing them to generalize to unseen domains.

 In our project, we implement a variety of techniques that boost the robustness of a QA model trained with domain adversarial learning and evaluated on out-of-domain data, yielding a **16% increase in F1 score in development** and **10% increase in test**.
-We find that the following innovations boost model performance: 1) finetuning the model on augmented out-of-domain data, 2) redefining domains during adversarial training to simplify the domain discriminator’s task, and 3) supplementing the training data with synthetic QA pairs generated with roundtrip consistency.
-We also ensemble the best-performing models on each dataset and find that ensembling yields further performance increases.

 # Setup
 We are given 3 in-domain training datasets, each with 50,000 samples.
 The datasets are SQuAD (Wikipedia articles), NaturalQuestions (Wikipedia articles), and NewsQA (news articles).
 We are also given 3 out-of-domain training datasets, each with approximately 100 samples.
 The datasets are RelationExtraction (Wikipedia articles), DuoRC (movie reviews), and RACE (examination questions).
 Performance is evaluated on the out-of-domain validation set.

 # Baseline
-Our baseline model is a DistilBERT trained solely on in-domain data.
-It achieves an **F1 score of 49.88**.
+Our baseline QA model is a DistilBERT trained solely on in-domain data.
+The QA model looks at a context paragraph and question.
+It then predicts the start and end position of the answer in the context paragraph.
+The predicted start and end positions are subsequently compared with the ground truth labels.
+Our baseline model achieves an **F1 score of 49.88**.
 In the sections below, I will talk about the techniques we employed, followed by overall results and insights.

 # Techniques